-In the past 3 years alone, I have moved a total of 3 times.
-This has given me a lot of experience with the process and insight into the stressful process of MOVING.
+In the past three years alone, I have moved three times.
+This has given me a lot of experience with the process and insight into the stressful process of moving.

 - The first time I moved was into my husband's apartment.
 This taught me a bit about having roommates, what it's like to move into a space someone already occupies, and what it's like to move in with your significant other.
 (SPOILER ALERT: It's not as romantic as you would imagine!)

 - Our third move was to an apartment that was well-priced and decent.
-It had most of what we wanted, though a bit of a fixer-upper and wasn't in my ideal neighborhood.
+It had most of what we wanted, but it was a bit of a fixer-upper and wasn't in my ideal neighborhood.
 The lesson here was the importance of doing research about the neighborhood and paying attention to the finer details of the apartment you're considering.

 In this article, I'll combine all my past experiences to talk about roommates, moving in with your boyfriend/girlfriend, making a checklist of "Must-Haves," "Like-to-Haves," and "Should-Nots," researching your potential neighborhood and residence, and checking the finer details.

 Tips for Moving in With a Roommate

 Before I moved in with my husband, I had the pleasure (and sometimes displeasure) of living with my best friends in a townhouse my senior year of college.
 It's true what they say: you don't really know someone until you find their dirty underwear in the kitchen sink.

 That being said, I learned a few things about being a roommate and what it's like to have roommates that I think will be useful for those wanting to go this route: